Support our work by becoming our Patron! Learn More

 10. Present the new key to the guest

-Keys must never be issued to persons claiming to have the guest’s permission to enter the room unless the guest has personally given his /her verbal or written authorisation to the Front Office team.
+Keys must never be issued to persons claiming to have the guest’s permission to enter the room unless the guest has personally given his /her verbal or written authorization to the Front Office team.

 Room numbers should not be written on the keys in case keys are misplaced.
 A set of codes are encoded to differentiate keys being held by guests.